Oakleigh - Huntingdale

 What are some of the major infrastructure and planning changes likely to influence the Oakleigh - Huntingdale SA2?

-Key infrastructure and planning changes likely to influence the Oakleigh - Huntingdale SA2 include: Suburban Rail Loop East (Construction); Sandringham Line Service Improvements (Part of Metro Tunnel Network Upgrades) (Construction); Summerset Oakleigh South (Approved); VicTrack Land Release - Oakleigh Station (Planning); and Station Quarter Oakleigh (Planning).
+Key infrastructure and planning changes likely to influence the Oakleigh - Huntingdale SA2 include: Suburban Rail Loop East (Construction); Sandringham Line Service Improvements (Part of Metro Tunnel Network Upgrades) (Construction); Summerset Oakleigh South (Construction); VicTrack Land Release - Oakleigh Station (Planning); and Station Quarter Oakleigh (Planning).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Oakleigh - Huntingdale SA2?